Congenital heart surgery

 All aspects of congenital cardiac care function as an interactive team at the University of Florida.
 The interventional catheterization lab, the cardiologists, the surgeons, the intensive care units, and nursing staff, must function as a single unit to provide the best care available for these complex patients.
 It is this integrated management that leads to effective communication and excellent patient care and outcomes.

-UF thoracic and cardiovascular surgeons care for adult patients who have congenital heart defects.
-For children, they are cared for by pediatric cardiovascular surgeons with the UF Congenital Heart Center.
+UF Health thoracic and cardiovascular surgeons care for adult patients who have congenital heart defects.
+For children, they are cared for by pediatric cardiovascular surgeons with the UF Health Congenital Heart Center.